red-blox/Zap/docs/config/types.md

 ## Unknown

-The keyword `unknown` represents data of an unknown type.
+The keyword `unknown` represents data of a type that can't be known until runtime.
+For values that can be one of multiple known types, use [tagged enums](#tagged-enums) instead.
 You can then optionally refine the type or cast it:
 ```lua
 -- refining
 Zap.my_event.on(function(data: unknown)